emilyriehl/yoneda/src/hott/03-equivalences.rzk.md

         ( triple-comp B A B A retraction-is-equiv f section-is-equiv) ( section-is-equiv)
         ( homotopy-prewhisker B A A
-          ( composition A B A retraction-is-equiv f)
+          ( comp A B A retraction-is-equiv f)
           ( identity A)
           ( second (first is-equiv-f))
           ( section-is-equiv)))
       ( homotopy-postwhisker B B A
-        ( composition B A B f section-is-equiv)
+        ( comp B A B f section-is-equiv)
         ( identity B)
         ( second (second is-equiv-f))
         ( retraction-is-equiv))